Tools & Resources / Glossary

 As-needed infusion to treat bleeds when they happen.19

 Want to find other types of support?
-Check out our Community section.
+Check out our Patient Stories section.